 24510/34501.
 Anthropology of Museums (=MAPS 34500, MAPS 34400).
 Using anthropological theories and methodology as a conceptual framework, this seminar will explore the organizational and ideological aspects of museum culture(s).
 The course includes visits to museums with guest museum professionals as guides into the culture of museums.
 Morris Fred

 34000.
 Introduction to Chicago Anthropology.
 PQ: Open only to first-year Anthropology graduate students.
 An introduction to the current faculty of the Department of Anthropology, their intellectual genealogies, and their current work.
-Staff.
-WedFri+some Mondays 12-1:20.
+MonWedFri 12-1:20.
 Haskell 101.

 34201-2.
 Development of Social Cultural Theory-I. Systems 1 is designed to introduce students to the intellectual and historical context of the emergence of anthropology as a professional scholarly discipline.
 The class asks after the conditions of inquiry – at once conceptual and socio-political – that shaped the discipline in its early formulation, but always with an eye toward our understanding of it today.
 This will require that we tack back and forth between considering the internal logics of an emergent social theoretical inquiry – what are its views of the world, humanity’s relationship to it, and to what extent are we able to grasp and explore it – and the nature of these commitments in light of the rise of industrialized mass societies in ‘the West’ and, on the other hand, the consolidation of colonialism around the world.
 Hussein Agrama.

 35005.
-Classic Theories of Religion (=AASR 32900, HREL 32900).
+Classical Theories of Religion (=AASR & HREL 32900).
 This course will survey the development of theoretical perspectives on religion and religions in the 19th and early 20th centuries.
 Thinkers to be studied include: Kant, Hume, Schleiermacher, Feuerbach, Marx, Müller, Tiele, Tylor, Robertson Smith, Frazer, Durkheim, Weber, Freud, James, Otto, van der Leeuw, Wach, and Eliade.
-Christian Wedemeyer
+Christain Wedemeyer.

 ANTH 37201.
 Language in Culture-1 (LING 3110, Psych 47001, CHDV 37201).
 Language in Culture-1 and Language in Culture-2 must be taken in sequence.
-The first quarter of Language in Culture develops the semiotic concepts necessary to analyze the capacity of language and related sign forms to mediate social relations between interactants and to yield cultural categorization.
-Study of how language users engage alters through multifunctional deployment of referring and non-referring indexical signs in real-time discursive interaction reveals the purposeful pragmatic co-construction and reflexive meta-pragmatic evaluation of texts, embedded in, and abstractable from, intersecting (co)n-texts.
+The first quarter of Language in Culture develops the semiotic concepts necessary to analyze the capacity of language and related sign forms to mediate social relations between interactants and to yield and transform cultural categorization.
+Study of how language users engage alters through multifunctional deployment of referring and non-referring indexical signs in real-time discursive interaction reveals the purposeful pragmatic co-construction and reflexive meta-pragmatic evaluation of texts, embedded in, and abstractable from, intersecting co(n)-texts.
 With attention to the dialectics of metasemiotic processes of entextualization, we unpack ethno-scientific theories of language and communication.
-These have appeared variously in disciplines such as philosophy through treatment of denotation, reference, and performativity; in linguistics through grammar, poetics, register, and variation; in sociology through the individual, role inhabitance, and the social fact; and in sociocultural anthropology through subjectivity, reflexivity, value, and meaning.
-Meaning is here understood as a tertium quid, the collective product of ritualized endeavors geared towards non-mutually unintelligible calibrations and orderings of conceptual and institutional phenomena under ideological epistemologies of the real.
-Christopher Ball
+These have appeared variously in disciplines such as philosophy through treatment of denotation, reference, and performativity; in linguistics through grammar, poetics, register, and variation; in sociology through the individual, role inhabitance, and the collective social fact; and in sociocultural anthropology through subjectivity, reflexivity, value, and meaning.
+Meaning is here understood as a tertium a quo, the emergent collective precipitate of ritualized endeavors geared towards non—mutually-unintelligible calibrations and orderings of conceptual and institutional phenomena under ideological epistemologies of the real.
+Michael Silverstein

 21107/30000.
 Anthropological Theory.
 Since its inception as an academically institutionalized discipline, anthropology has always addressed the relation between a self-consciously modernizing “West” and its various and changing “others.”
 Yet it has not always done so with sufficient critical attention to its own concepts and categories – a fact that has led, since at least the 1980s, to considerable debate about the nature of the anthropological enterprise and its forms of knowledge.
 This course provides a brief critical introduction to the history of anthropological thought over the course of the discipline’s “long” twentieth century, from the 1880s to the present.
 Although it centers on the North American and British traditions, we will also review important strains of French social theory in chronicling the emergence and transformation of “modern” anthropology as an empirically based, but theoretically informed practice of knowledge production about human sociality and culture.
 Stephan Palmié